-APPENDIX A: Details and Evaluation of Additional Activities ?
-S 24

-ADDITIONAL ACTIVITIES 2019/20

-The Virtual School led and/or supported a number of additional activities, some of which were funded by the Pupil Premium retained by the Virtual School.
+APPENDIX A: Details and Evaluation of Additional Activities ADDITIONAL ACTIVITIES 2020/21 The Virtual School led and/or supported a number of additional activities, some of which were funded by the Pupil Premium retained by the Virtual School.
 Appendix A contains the details of each of these projects including what was provided; what was done and the impact of each.

-Project / Activity Name Туре Summary Appendix A page Number AC Education online training Commission / co- ordination Online training courses for Designated Teachers supporting our CLA 26 Action Research Project Research / co- ordination Work in partnership with a cross phase group of primary, secondary and special schools interested in developing practice with the aim of improving outcomes for children in care 27 Aspire Project Support Virtual School team member directly supporting the ASPIRE residential project providing education advise 27 Children In Care Council - Assembly Squad and writer in residence projects Support / Partnership working Creating resources with Sheffield Children in Care Council addressing the stigma of being in care and creative writing workshops 28 EAL Support Support Providing support and guidance on EAL (English as an additional language) to schools through team advocate 29 ESCAL Volunteering project Support / co- ordination Coordination of reading volunteers to support CLA in school through one to one literacy support 30 Foster Carer Handbook Resources Production of Foster Carers handbook to support reading and encourage learning in the home 31 Go Further, Go Higher (Work With HEPP) Support / Partnership working Organisation and delivery of university outreach scheme for Y10 and Y11 students, working in partnership with the Higher Education Progression Partnership (HEPP) 32 Letterbox book club Commission / co- ordination Letterbox is a national programme that provides personalised reading materials, games and exercises directly to CLA.
-32 Links with Learn Sheffield / Bags Of Creativity Support / Partnership working Ongoing links with Learn Sheffield and partnership working with Create Sheffield to support the regional 'bags of creativity' scheme 33 Music Hub Commission / co- ordination Ensuring provision of music lessons for CLA 34 SENCO support Commission Advise on complex SEN cases, provide support to DTs and track the SEN offer for new children coming into care 35 Storytime Commission / co- ordination Monthly magazine for all CLA in years NCY -2 to NCY 5 containing range of stories and activities to encourage reading at home 36

-Support For Children Previously Looked After Support / Partnership working Raising the profile of the role of the virtual school for children previously looked after, delivering training, sharing information and signposting to professionals, parents and schools, ensuring provision and support is in place 36 Transition to Post-16 commission Commission Map and support the transition from Y11 to Post-16 37 Trauma Informed Schools training Training Attendance by the Virtual School and promotion of the 'Trauma Informed Schools' diploma course 39 Y6/Y5 Study Group (BLP) Commission / co- ordination University homework study club and mentoring scheme for Y5 and Y6 children (including online meetings during lockdown) 40
+Project / Activity Name Туре Summary Appendix A page Number AC Education online training Commission / co- ordination Online training courses for Designated Teachers supporting our CLA 28 Aspire Project Support Virtual School team member directly supporting the ASPIRE residential project providing education advise 29 Children In Care Council - Assembly Squad and writer in residence projects Support / Partnership working Creating resources with Sheffield Children in Care Council addressing the stigma of being in care and creative writing workshops 29 EAL Support Support Providing support and guidance on EAL (English as an additional language) to schools through team advocate 30 ESCAL Volunteering project Support / co- ordination Coordination of reading volunteers to support CLA in school through one to one literacy support 31 Foster Carer Handbook Resources Production of Foster Carers handbook to support reading and encourage learning in the home 32 Go Further, Go Higher (Work With HEPP) Support / Partnership working Organisation and delivery of university outreach scheme for Y10 and Y11 students, working in partnership with the Higher Education Progression Partnership (HEPP) 33 Letterbox book club Commission / co- ordination Letterbox is a national programme that provides personalised reading materials, games and exercises directly to CLA.
+34 Links with Create Sheffield Support / Partnership working Partnering with Create Sheffield to support a number of projects with the Virtual School for CLA, under the Creative Curriculum heading.
+These include Sheffield Adventures, Create and Change Group and the evaluation of the CiCC creative partnership 34 Music Hub Commission / co- ordination Ensuring provision of music lessons for CLA 35 SENCO support Commission Advise on complex SEN cases, provide support to DTs and track the SEN offer for new children coming into care 36 Storytime Commission / co- ordination Monthly magazine for all CLA in years NCY -2 to NCY 5 containing range of stories and activities to encourage reading at home 37 Support For Children Previously Looked After Support / Partnership working Raising the profile of the role of the virtual school for children previously looked after, delivering training, sharing information and signposting to professionals, parents and schools, ensuring provision and support is in place 38 Transition to Post-16 commission Commission Map and support the transition from Y11 to Post- 16 38 Trauma Informed Schools training Training Attendance by the Virtual School and promotion of the 'Trauma Informed Schools' diploma course 41 Y6/Y5 Study Group (BLP) Commission / co- ordination University homework study club and mentoring scheme for Y5 and Y6 children (including online meetings during lockdown) 41